Signal-K/deepdock/content/_Tasks/Projects/bumble.md

 - [ ] Add a night time texture/gradient or overlay 🔽 🆔 x3w7k6
 - [ ] Allow users to upgrade their water tanks 🔽 🆔 nax6x2
 - [ ] We should have a list of fulfilled orders and show the user their affinity level 🔼 🆔 ar9ynm
+- [ ] Extract/convert seeds 🔽 🆔 2lqie4
+- [x] Start documenting building/construction system 🆔 hh1yl1 ⏫ ✅ 2025-11-28
+- [ ] If there are orders the user hasn't seen, add an unread counter/icon to the shop button 🔽 🆔 oyev3a